sbt/sbt-native-packager/src/sphinx/archetypes/java_server/my-first-project.rst

 Debian (.deb)
 =============

-A basic ``build.sbt`` for debian requires only the Linuxs settings.
+A basic ``build.sbt`` for debian requires only the Linux settings.
 You can build your server application with

 ::